STUDIO & PROCESS

 So is pause.

-Each work is allowed to unfold in its own time, without force.
+Each work is allowed to unfold in its own time, without force — resulting in pieces that carry a sense of calm, balance, and quiet precision.

 Materials as language